jhwhite/jhwhite.github.io/source/_posts/2014-08-14-tracking-job-applications-using-trello.markdown

 and hit the job search hard the next day.

 Other than not having a steady source of income, one of the problems I've encountered is how to track my applications.
 The first time this happened to me I didn't do any real tracking.
-Toward the end of my job search I started using a web app to track the submitted applications, where I was in the process, and any notes about contacts for the post.
+Toward the end of my job search I started using a web app to track the submitted applications, where I was in the process, and any notes about contacts for the posted position.
 But 2 years later at my next job search I wasn't able to find the app nor have I been able to find it this time.
 So I had to move on to something else.

 I started this job search using an Excel spreadsheet.
 Excel can be pretty awesome when needed but it does kinda scream "boring" right?
-I looked into a different web app but decided to come up with my own workflow using Trello.
+I looked into a different web apps but decided to come up with my own workflow using Trello.

 The workflow itself is very easy to set up and is fairly extensible due to the robustness of Trello.